-Hume Sheet Music
+Hume Sheet Music and Biography

 Tobias Hume was a Scottish composer born around 1579.
 No one knows much about his life.
 Even his year of birth is based on his entry into the London Charterhouse (a home for “distressed” gentlemen and the admittance age was at least fifty years old).